 Applications for admission to the MA and PhD programs and for financial aid should be submitted by December 15 for the following autumn quarter.

 Applications for admission to the MDiv program and for financial aid should be submitted by January 15 for the following autumn quarter.
-(Exceptions to this policy are rare, but may be granted by the Dean of Students.)

 Applications for admission to the AMRS program are accepted on a rolling basis, and accepted students may matriculate in autumn, winter or spring quarters.
 Please contact the Dean of Students if you are submitting an application to the AMRS program.